The Nuts and Bolts

 Getting started is easier than you might think!
 Here are our recommendations – and if you get stuck or need extra advice, please contact us.
 We’re here to help!

 - Start with the Program Guide, which is available online or in print.
 This useful handbook provides step-by-step instructions for starting a Friendship group.

-- Download a sample session from God, Our Father, or visit the TOGETHER website for information and samples from our exciting new curriculum.
+- Order an Introductory Kit and start becoming familiar with Friendship materials.
+You can also visit the TOGETHER website for information and samples from our exciting new curriculum.

-- Download (and read) What Friendship Mentors Need to Know and start recruiting mentors.
+- Download What Friendship Mentors Need to Know and start recruiting mentors.
 It’s not hard – click here for some recruiting tips.